nishammahsin/hn-theme-switcher/CONTRIBUTING.md

    ```

 3. Replace `my-awesome-theme` with your theme's name and set appropriate color values.
-4. Add your new theme to the `THEMES` array in `js/constants.js`:
+4. Add your new theme to the `THEMES` array in `js/constants.js`.
-   - Open `js/constants.js`
-   - Find the `THEMES` array
-   - Add your new theme name to this array (e.g., `'my-awesome-theme'`)
-5. Test your theme thoroughly by loading the extension and selecting your new theme.
+5. Test your theme thoroughly.
 6. Submit a pull request with your new theme file and the updated `constants.js`.

-Note: Adding a new theme requires updating the `constants.js` file to include the theme in the list.
-This ensures that your new theme appears in the dropdown menu and can be selected by users.
+## License

+By contributing, you agree that your contributions will be licensed under its MIT License.

+## Questions or Suggestions?

+Feel free to [open an issue](https://github.com/nishammahsin/hn-theme-switcher/issues/new) with the tag "question" or "suggestion".

+Thank you for contributing to the Hacker News Theme Switcher!